LoganMiller5505/LoganMiller5505/README.md

 # About Me!

-- 🦅 Freshman at Auburn University
+- 🦅 Sophomore at Auburn University
 - 🏙️ Originally from Cincinnati, Ohio
 - 📧 Feel free to reach out to me via <a href="mailto:loganmiller5505@gmail.com">email</a>